timescale/docs/timescaledb/tutorials/grafana/grafana-timescalecloud.md

 organization administration role privileges.

 To connect Grafana with TimescaleDB service on Timescale Cloud, install Grafana.
-For information about installing Grafana, see the [Grafana installation documentation][grafana-install].
+For more information about installing Grafana, see the [Grafana installation documentation][grafana-install].

 Alternatively, to connect Grafana service on MST with your TimescaleDB service on Timescale Cloud, create a [Grafana][install-grafana] service on